allisontharp/techtrek/source/_posts/Building-an-Angular-Web-App-Part-2.md

 Overall, I'm really happy with how this has turned out so far.
 It was a great first Angular project because it had the components of a big project (front end, data collection, data storage, etc) but was small enough in scope to get done in just a couple of evenings.
 It's definitely useable but also has lots of areas for improvement (which means more things to learn!).

 The next post will discuss how I made this into a PWA as well as how I got it into the cloud.

+The current version of PokeTracker is on my Github [here](https://github.com/allisontharp/PokeTracker).

 _Have questions or suggestions?
 Please feel free to comment below or [contact me](/contact/)._